Netherlands PM Mark Rutte arrives in India on two-day visit, to meet PM Narendra Modi today

-Netherlands Prime Minister Mark Rutte arrived in New Delhi on Thursday. , He is on a two-day visit to India, The Dutch leader’s visit comes within a year of Modi’s visit to the Netherlands last June.
+Netherlands Prime Minister Mark Rutte arrived in New Delhi on Thursday.
+He is on a two-day visit to India.
+The Dutch leader’s visit comes within a year of Modi’s visit to the Netherlands last June.
 On his agenda is a bilateral summit with PM Modi and a visit to ISRO among other things.
 Ahead of the visit, a Dutch delegation comprising officials as well as business and institution leaders arrived in New Delhi.

 Rutte will be meeting PM Modi on Thursday afternoon and is expected to discuss issues of interest between India and Netherlands.
 According to an External Affairs Ministry statement, over 230 business delegates representing 130 companies have registered to join the trade mission accompanying Rutte to India.
 “The companies joining the trade mission represent the agrifood, horticulture, logistics, education, smart cities, water, health and life sciences, IT, and maritime sectors,” the statement said, adding that the India-Dutch CEOs forum will be held in New Delhi.